kohenchia/eye-of-gollum/README.md

 This will start three Docker containers for the first three components:

+1. `ai2incubator/eog-detector` (built from `/detector`) to host the detector module on
-1. `ai2incubator/eog-rediscache` (based on the [`redis:alpine`](https://hub.docker.com/_/redis/) image) to host the Redis cache
+2. `ai2incubator/eog-rediscache` (based on the [`redis:alpine`](https://hub.docker.com/_/redis/) image) to host the Redis cache
-2. `ai2incubator/eog-detector` (built from `/detector`) to host the detector module on
 3. `ai2incubator/eog-videoserver` (built from `/videoserver`) to host the video streaming server

 The React web interface should be hosted as static files directly behind a web server like [NGINX](https://www.nginx.com/).

 For convenience, `docker-compose.yaml` includes a `dev` mode that additionally runs a fourth Docker container that serves the web interface locally for development purposes.
 To start the system in `dev` mode, run:

-(Fix)
 ```
+# TODO: FIX ME
 $ docker-compose up -d --dev
 ```

+Port configurations for all four containers can be found in `docker-compose.yaml`.

 Alternatively, you can also host the web interface through your local web server by mapping the `web` folder to a local port, or through a development Node.js / webpack server if you are actively developing on it.

-Port configurations for all four containers can be found in `docker-compose.yaml`.

 ## Deploying to Production